 When Queen Liliuokalani ascended to the throne of the Kingdom of Hawaii in 1891, she became the first female ruler of the Hawaiian monarchy — and its last-ever sovereign monarch.
 Unfortunately, she came to power when powerful American business interests were looking to control the islands for their own profit and convinced the U.S. government to help them do it.

-Though the Hawaiian queen didn’t go down without a fight, her battle against the American sugar planters to maintain Hawaii’s independence saw her overthrown, put on trial for treason, sentenced to five years hard labor, and forced to watch helplessly as the U.S. forcibly annexed the entire island chain as an American territory.
+Though the Hawaiian queen didn’t go down without a fight, her battle against the American sugar planters to maintain Hawaii’s independence saw her overthrown, put on trial for treason, sentenced to five years of hard labor, and forced to watch helplessly as the U.S. forcibly annexed the entire island chain as an American territory.

 Who Was Queen Liliuokalani?